zchee/neovim-wiki/FAQ.md

 The idea is to first make Neovim completely scriptable using Lua.
 Unlike the Lua interface to Vim, this new implementation needs to have the same power as Vimscript, with APIs for defining syntax rules, etc. Then a Vimscript -> Lua translator will be implemented, with the generated code targeting the new Lua API.

 ### Right now only Vimscript is parsed, but in the future there will be an additional pass for parsing Lua.
-Won't that make the editor slower?
+Won't a that make the editor slower?

-We'll be using [LuaJIT](http://luajit.org/), which is the fastest scripting runtime out there.
-Parsing an additional language will create some overhead, but that will be insignificant compared to the large runtime performance improvements, especially since Vimscript is so slow (most Python implementations are significantly faster).
-There is a good chance that plugins will run faster, improving the editor performance.
+We'll use [LuaJIT](http://luajit.org/), the fastest scripting runtime out there.
+Parsing an additional language will create some overhead, but that will be insignificant compared to the runtime performance improvements, because Vimscript is so slow.
+Plugins may even run faster.

+**Update (2016):** [PR #243](https://github.com/neovim/neovim/pull/243) implements the VimL-to-Lua translator.
+But it is blocked indefinitely by [technical concerns](https://github.com/neovim/neovim/pull/243#issuecomment-153318119).
+Much of the work in that PR will be re-used/re-purposed (viz. [`typval_T`/`vim_to_object` refactor](https://github.com/neovim/neovim/pull/4607) and [`eval.c` refactor](https://github.com/neovim/neovim/pull/5119)).

 ### Are plugin authors encouraged to port their plugins from Vimscript to Lua?
 Do you plan on supporting Vimscript indefinitely? ([#1152](https://github.com/neovim/neovim/issues/1152))

 We don't anticipate any reason to deprecate Vimscript, which is a valuable [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for text-editing tasks.
-Also, maintaining a Vimscript front-end is less costly than a mass migration of the many existing Vimscript plugins.
+Maintaining Vimscript compatibility is less costly than a mass migration of existing Vim plugins.

 Porting from Vimscript to Lua just for the heck of it gains nothing.
-Neovim is emphatically a *fork of Vim* in order to leverage the work already spent on thousands of existing Vim plugins, while enabling *new* types of plugins and integrations.
+Neovim is emphatically a *fork of Vim* in order to leverage the work already spent on thousands of Vim plugins, while enabling *new* types of plugins and integrations.